Puyallup, Washington: Education

 The Puyallup School District has 35 schools and serves more than 22,534 students.
 The district is the ninth-largest in the state, extending to neighboring South Hill, parts of Tacoma, and the Edgewood area.

 Puyallup is also home to Pierce College Puyallup, a community college that opened in 1990.
 It is one of the two main campuses belonging to the college, the other being Pierce College Fort Steilacoom in Lakewood.

 Media

-The Herald is the local newspaper for eastern Pierce County.
+The Puyallup Herald is the local newspaper for eastern Pierce County.
 It is published once a week on Wednesdays.
 The paper is distributed by The News Tribune.

 The city is served by the Puyallup Public Library, which was established in 1913 and has been housed in its current building in Pioneer Park since 2002.
 It is not affiliated with either the Tacoma Public Library or the Pierce County Library System.

 Transportation

 Puyallup is located at the intersection of State Route 167 and State Route 512, with freeway access to Lakewood and the Green River Valley.
-The city is also served by Pierce Transit buses and Sounder commuter rail at Puyallup station.
+The city is also served by Pierce Transit buses and a microtransit zone that launched in 2023.
+Sounder commuter trains stop at Puyallup station on weekdays.

 The city is located near the Pierce County Airport (KPLU), a small municipal airport in South Hill.